Free UK Delivery

 • Other related tips and alternatives for towing a motorbike

-Similar to towing a trailer with your car, there are some rules and regulations you must follow when it comes to towing a motorcycle, including how much you can tow depending on your licence, and width and length restrictions for towing a motorcycle, which vary from regular trailer towing.
+The simple answer is yes, it is legal to tow a motorcycle trailer in the UK.
+However, similar to towing a trailer with your car, there are some rules and regulations you must follow when it comes to towing a motorcycle.
+This includes how much you can tow depending on your licence, and width and length restrictions for towing a motorcycle, which vary from regular trailer towing.

 Do I need a specific licence to tow my motorcycle trailer?